Sneak peek of the Disney100 Exhibition debuting in Philadelphia

 PHILADELPHIA (CBS) -- The magic of Disney is coming right here to Philadelphia.

-Disney100: The Exhibition is making its world premiere at the Franklin Institute this Saturday.
+Disney100: The Exhibition made its world premiere at the Franklin Institute Saturday.

 From costumes to over 250 pieces of memorabilia, the Walt Disney Archives is opening its vault for a special behind-the-scenes look into the creation of some of the company's most popular films and attractions.